 After high school Keith went to work in his father’s business until he was injured inhaling silo gas.
 His serious farming days over, he focused on his other passions: numbers and writing.
 He loved business, investing, and working the tax code.
 Over the years he ran several businesses, none more successful than his accounting practice.
 His office was his home.
 He loved working with clients and employees helping them realize their dreams.

 The office was also his greatest regret.
 He said to his wife, “I know you wanted to travel more.
 I wish I would have felt the same.”
-Keith worked long hours in his practice and more recently on two fiction and an accounting blog.
+Keith worked long hours in his practice and more recently on two fiction blogs and an accounting blog.
 He enjoyed communicating whether it be writing or speaking before a group.
 His greatest thrill was making a difference in someone’s life.
 There was limited time for travel and he preferred to spend his free time on his farm.
-It is where he felt most comfortable.
+It was where he felt most comfortable.